How to Deactivate or Delete a Theme or Plugin in WordPress

 - Click Appearance on the left menu, then select Themes.

-- You will see all themes in your WordPress dashboard, with one of them currently activated.
+- On the Themes page, you can view all installed themes in your WordPress dashboard, with one currently activated.

 - Look for the theme that you would like to deactivate and a theme you'd like to use for your site.